A2.12: My time at school

 The middle school Show

-La scuola superiore: the sixth form college (Italian)
+La scuola superiore: The high school (Italian)

 La scuola superiore